JETSCAPE/X-SCAPE/external_packages/README.md

 Currently the iSS sampler performs resonance decays after sampling.
 For reasonable physics with SMASH these decays should be switched off.

-### Installing and Compiling JETSCAPE with IP-Glasma
+### Installing and Compiling X-SCAPE with IP-Glasma

 The use of IP-Glasma with the current version of X-SCAPE is not fully integrated.
 A workaround is provided here and applies to using the **jetscape/base:stable** Docker image.